Kessler Investment Group LLC Buys New Shares in Sundial Growers Inc. (NASDAQ:SNDL)

-Kessler Investment Group LLC bought a new stake in Sundial Growers Inc. (NASDAQ:SNDL) in the first quarter, HoldingsChannel reports.
-The fund bought 138,019 shares of the company’s stock, valued at approximately $156,000.
+Kessler Investment Group LLC acquired a new stake in Sundial Growers Inc. (NASDAQ:SNDL) in the first quarter, HoldingsChannel reports.
+The fund acquired 138,019 shares of the company’s stock, valued at approximately $156,000.

-Other institutional investors have also added to or reduced their stakes in the company.
-Robertson Stephens Wealth Management LLC bought a new position in Sundial Growers in the first quarter valued at $25,000.
-Skylands Capital LLC bought a new position in Sundial Growers in the first quarter valued at $28,000.
-Lyell Wealth Management LP bought a new position in Sundial Growers in the first quarter valued at $28,000.
-Tradewinds Capital Management LLC bought a new position in Sundial Growers in the first quarter valued at $30,000.
-Finally, Private Advisor Group LLC bought a new position in shares of Sundial Growers in the 1st quarter valued at about $30,000.
-4.16% of the stock is owned by institutional investors and hedge funds.
+Several other institutional investors and hedge funds have also recently made changes to their positions in the company.
+Scotia Capital Inc. grew its position in shares of Sundial Growers by 6.5% in the 4th quarter.
+Scotia Capital Inc. now owns 243,787 shares of the company’s stock valued at $115,000 after acquiring an additional 14,903 shares during the period.
+Robertson Stephens Wealth Management LLC bought a new position in shares of Sundial Growers in the 1st quarter valued at about $25,000.
+Skylands Capital LLC bought a new position in shares of Sundial Growers in the 1st quarter valued at about $28,000.
+Lyell Wealth Management LP bought a new position in shares of Sundial Growers in the 1st quarter valued at about $28,000.
+Finally, Tradewinds Capital Management LLC bought a new position in shares of Sundial Growers in the 1st quarter valued at about $30,000.
+4.16% of the stock is owned by institutional investors.

-A number of research analysts have recently commented on the stock.
-Zacks Investment Research raised shares of Sundial Growers from a “sell” rating to a “hold” rating in a research report on Thursday, May 13th.
-Canaccord Genuity raised shares of Sundial Growers from a “sell” rating to a “hold” rating in a research report on Thursday, May 13th.
-BMO Capital Markets reissued an “underperform” rating and issued a $0.40 price objective on shares of Sundial Growers in a research report on Tuesday, March 16th.
-Finally, Cantor Fitzgerald assumed coverage on shares of Sundial Growers in a research report on Wednesday, March 10th.
-They issued a “neutral” rating and a $1.15 price objective for the company.
+Several analysts recently commented on the stock.
+Cantor Fitzgerald assumed coverage on shares of Sundial Growers in a report on Wednesday, March 10th.
+They set a “neutral” rating and a $1.15 target price for the company.
+Canaccord Genuity raised shares of Sundial Growers from a “sell” rating to a “hold” rating in a report on Thursday, May 13th.
+Zacks Investment Research raised shares of Sundial Growers from a “sell” rating to a “hold” rating in a report on Thursday, May 13th.
+Finally, BMO Capital Markets reaffirmed an “underperform” rating and set a $0.40 target price on shares of Sundial Growers in a report on Tuesday, March 16th.
 Two investment analysts have rated the stock with a sell rating and four have issued a hold rating to the company.
 The company has a consensus rating of “Hold” and a consensus target price of $0.80.

+Sundial Growers (NASDAQ:SNDL) last issued its quarterly earnings data on Thursday, March 18th.
+The company reported ($0.06) earnings per share for the quarter.
+Sundial Growers had a negative return on equity of 52.96% and a negative net margin of 591.62%.
+The business had revenue of $10.63 million during the quarter, compared to analyst estimates of $10.07 million.
+Research analysts forecast that Sundial Growers Inc. will post 0.03 earnings per share for the current year.

 Sundial Growers Profile